amosjyng/yang/yin.md

 );
 module!(
     data,
-    "Data that actually exist concretely as bits on the machine, as opposed to only existing as a hypothetical, as an idea.", ["data_extension::DataExtension"]
+    "Data that actually exist concretely as bits on the machine, as opposed to only existing as a hypothetical, as an idea."
 );
 module!(relation, "Relations between the forms.");
 module!(flag, "Relations involving only one form.");